syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Saved line marker color

-We can also set the color for the changing lines by using `SavedLinesMarkingLineColor` property of EditControl.
+`SavedLinesMarkingLineColor` property helps to customize the color for the changing lines after performing save operation in EditControl.

 {% tabs %}